 PLAN: Looking around the corners

 Developing a sound infrastructure delivery plan is immensely challenging in this time of rapid urbanization and technological change.
 Decisions made today will have an impact on society for decades.
 Today’s plans are expected to provide a roadmap that responds to global migration, shifting economics, user needs, and regulatory approaches, while also enabling a dialogue on risks, returns, and public/private sector roles.
 The Plan Pillar will focus on how planners can respond with new tools, techniques and approaches to deliver in this new context.

 FINANCE: New strategies for bankable projects

 BUILD: Rethinking Construction

-Worldwide, productivity and margins in the engineering and construction sector have lagged behind other industries for the past 30 years, resulting in many projects being delivered late and over budget.
+Worldwide, productivity and margins in the engineering and construction sector have lagged behind other industries for decades, resulting in many projects being delivered late and over budget.
 Creative and proven management processes and innovative technology-enabled solutions—from drones to next gen BIM, digitization and advanced data analytics—can boost productivity by 20-25 percent and increase profitability.
-The Build Pillar will explore new approaches to advance productivity through leveraging the digital wave and applying lean construction, and innovating the contracting model.
+The Build Pillar will explore new approaches to advance productivity through leveraging the digital wave, applying lean construction, and innovating the contracting model.

 OPERATE: Maximizing value from existing infrastructure

 Applying analytics and digital technology to optimize the use and minimize the cost of existing infrastructure is a high-value strategic investment.
-The McKinsey Global Institute estimates that almost $500 billion could be saved annually through disruptive market models, smart management, and better use of technology.
-The Operate Pillar will examine levers to maximize asset utilization, revenue opportunities, and customer experience.
+The McKinsey Global Institute estimates that almost $500 billion could be saved annually through disruptive use of technology, advanced analytics, smart sensors, and new operating models.
+The Operate Pillar will examine levers to maximize asset utilization, revenue opportunities, and customer experience in the digitalized world

 These bridge the four pillars and focus on upgrading the infrastructure governance, capabilities, and delivery systems to enable institutional change.